BSc(Hons) Diagnostic Radiography

 Why UWE Bristol?

-BSc (Hons) Diagnostic Radiography is accredited by the Health and Care Professions Council (HCPC), so you can apply to register with them when you graduate.
+BSc (Hons) Diagnostic Radiography is approved by the Health and Care Professions Council (HCPC), so you will be eligible to apply for registration with them when you graduate.

 You'll learn in industry-standard facilities where you'll observe and practise diagnostic procedures.